Ragavendhra-Ramanan/AI-Analyst/README.md

 - **"Benchmarking services not available"**: Check Google Cloud credentials and API enablement
 - **"Vision API not available"**: Ensure Vision API is enabled and credentials are configured
 - **"Firestore not available"**: Check Firestore API enablement and database creation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the API documentation at `/docs`
-3. Create an issue on GitHub
-4. Check Google Cloud console for service status

 ## 🔗 Additional Resources